 - Few sprigs of curry leaves

 - You can either coarsely pound the peanuts or add it as it is, I prefer the later.
-Don't grind it in any case.
-You want the texture.
+Don't powder the peanuts completely though.

-- Now, add them to the salad followed by freshly grated coconut and coriander leaves.
+- Now, add the tempering to the chopped cucumbers followed by freshly grated coconut and coriander leaves.
 Toss everything well and serve immediately.